 Something very good to learn, is the difference between prelabor, false labor and real labor.
 Braxton-Hicks contractions are common and can be quite uncomfortable for many women, but are just part of your body getting ready for the big day.
 They are NOT real prelabor contractions.

 Having knowledge about different ways to deal with the laboring process can help ease your mind.
 Learn about the stages of labor here.

 There is no set way to deal with your contractions, so keep an open mind and be willing to try many different methods in order to find what works best for you during this time.
-The only truth is that breathing and relaxation helps, keeping your breath and being tense make things worse.
+The only truth is that breathing and relaxation helps, while holding your breath and being tense make things worse.

 Talking to other women who have nursed or bottle-fed, and friends or family members can help shed some light on many of your anxieties that you may have and help you come to choices that will fit both you and your baby.

 What’s it really like being 38 weeks pregnant…?
-Here’s a true diary from a 38 weeks pregnant mom-to-be.
+Here’s a true diary from a mom who should have been 38 weeks pregnant.
 (Me..!)

 2 days into week 38 I gave birth to our little daughter!

-I had some regular contraction that started at 9.30 am, but they weren’t very painful.
+I had some regular contractions that started at 9.30 am, but they weren’t very painful.
 They disappeared in the afternoon, but then at 5.30 pm the water suddenly broke.
 Then everything went fast.
 At 9 pm our daughter was born.